 Please be kind and explain WHEN and how one food addict can introduce fruit and starchy veggies.
 If it’s trial and error process, than the email question is only WHEN…

 I found Vera Tarmans’ book ‘Food Junkies‘ very helpful, thanks for wonderful suggestion.

 Yes many of us can have fruit but not as a snack, that seems to trigger since fruit is sugar.

-I advice you to try it but as a dessert, so after a good LCHF meal.
+I advise you to try it but as a dessert, so after a good LCHF meal.
 I eat mostly wild berries such as strawberries, blueberries and cloudberries, all of them I pick myself around where I live in the middle of Sweden.
 If I find organic strawberries, I’ll have those too.
 Try one a week to start with and probably not more then 2 a week and se if berries might be better.